 Whether at home or at work, most of us strive to never stop acquiring knowledge and learning new skills.
 This drive for continuous self-improvement can have a major positive impact, oftentimes leading to better opportunities for career and personal growth.
+One way to work toward continuous self-development every day is by doing personal development activities.

 1. Do 1% extra every day.